Designations Congruent with Things: Chapter 23

 The room is rendered in a dark and silhouetted monochrome that doesn’t look quite right to him, perspective-wise.

-“Relax,” Hermann says, very smooth, very careful, very close, and so upset that he does not sound upset at all.
+“Relax,” Hermann says, very smooth, very careful, very close, and so upset he doesn’t sound upset at all.

 Oh.